faylward/viralrecall/README.md

 Use this flag if the input is a folder of .fna files to search, rather than a single .fna file.

-For example, if we wanted to recover regions of a eukaryotic contig with signatures of NCLDV we could use the following command:
+For example, if we wanted to recover regions of a eukaryotic contig with signatures of NCLDV, we could use the following command:

 > python viralrecall.py -i examples/arm29B.fna -p testout -s 15 -m 30 -v 10

 Here we are asking for only regions that have a mean score >= 15, are at least 30 kilobases long, and have at least 10 VOG hits.

 If we want to quickly re-do the above analysis with different parameters, but without re-doing gene predictions and HMMER3 searches, we can use the -r flag:

-> python viralrecall.py -i examples/arm29B.fna -p testout -s 15 -m 30 -v 10 -r
+> python viralrecall.py -i examples/arm29B.fna -p testout -s 15 -m 15 -v 15 -w 20 -r

 This should re-calculate the results quickly and allow you to identify the most appropriate ones for your analysis.